 Just Safe – Hakuna Matata -no-Worry Safaris in Uganda – We’ve got you covered:

 The safe outcome of a Safari is more important to us than income.
 We do not design a safari that is unsafe.
 We would adjust your safari if there were dangerous conditions.
 We know Uganda, we live and work here.
 You are not dealing with someoneNYC selling African Tours into Uganda.

 We are a Ugandan Tour operators, we know the latest weather, the most recent road closure and how to circumvent it, we see the security conditions.’

 You do not have to be Indiana Jones to go on a Safari in Uganda, and you will never be in our parks without the security of armed rangers.

 Kabiza Wilderness Safaris is owned and operated by what could say is a seasoned American Africa hand and Ugandan – who I call the Safari Guy – we understand the mindset of a Tourist and their concerns.
-In 2019 we continue what we started doing over a decade ago create and implement Safe, Hakuna Matata Style, no worry, memorable Safaris in the Pearl of Africa, Uganda.
+In 2019 we continue what we started doing over a decade ago create and implement Safe, Hakuna Matata No-Worry Safaris.

 Safe Gorilla – Chimpanzee – Wildlife Safaris in Uganda – You are safe on a safari in Uganda- being on safari is the safest place to be…relax and enjoy the journey…Have a Hakuna Matata don’t Worry Safari.